 - 1. Use the Nixon gas station's rest area (and fill up your gas tank) before traveling north to the event.
-This will help reduce the need to stop along side the road and the potential of getting stuck in the soft sand (this occurs often). - 2.
+This will help reduce the need to stop alongside the road and the potential of getting stuck in the soft sand (this occurs often). - 2.
 This is "open range" area.
-"Open range" is a term that indicates there are no fences bordering the roadway, so cattle explore the range freely.
+"Open range" means there are no fences bordering the roadway, so cattle explore the range freely.
 After dark the cattle are often drawn to the road to soak up the warmth retained in the asphalt.
-Cows are worth over \$500 each to a farmer, rancher, or the Native - American tribe in the area.
+Cows are worth over \$500 each to a farmer, rancher, or the Native American tribe in the area.
 Hitting a cow is no fun, as anyone who's done so can tell you.
 Be safe, and smart.
 Travel the speed limit at all times, but do so particularly in areas indicating an "open range." - 3.
-If you do need to pull over, look for an area that is wide open and does not have steep dirt shoulders bordering the highway.
+If you do need to pull over, look for a wide open area that doesn't have steep dirt shoulders bordering the highway.
 The area needs to be large enough to get your vehicle completely off the highway, so as not to create a traffic hazard. - 4.
 Avoid pulling over near curves and grades.
 These areas can be extremely dangerous for you and other motorists when attempting to re-enter the roadway.
 Other motorists approaching the areas are often unable to see you and are usually traveling at or near 70 mph as they approach your vehicle. - 5.
 Make sure to pay attention to the roadway and obey all traffic laws.
 Buckle up.
 Drive safely.
 Have fun at the event.